outcobra/outstanding-cobra/README.md

 To start using the Angular CLI in this project you need to run `ng init` in the **frontend** folder.
 This is only necessary when you clone this repository.

-The you can run `ng serve` and visit the application in the browser on `localhost:42000`.
+The you can run `ng serve` and visit the application in the browser on `localhost:4200`.
 You can also enable the production version with `ng serve -prod`.

-For more detailed information on the cli visit their [GitHub](https://github.com/angular/angular-cli) page, go to the README.md in the frontend project or just ask Mario Kunz (mario99.kunz@gmail.com).
+For more detailed information on the CLI visit their [GitHub](https://github.com/angular/angular-cli) page, go to the README.md in the frontend project or just ask Mario Kunz (mario99.kunz@gmail.com).